Revenue Management and Commission

 Earning Money with LiteAPI

 Earning commission with LiteAPI is straightforward and flexible, designed to empower you to maximize your revenue without any fees cutting into your profits.
-Our model lets you earn money from the margin you set using the margin parameter or directly by adding your own revenue model on top of net rates.
+Our model lets you earn money using a commissionable rate controlled by a margin you or by adding your own revenue model on top of net rates.
 This means you have complete control over how much you make on each booking—whether you opt for a modest commission or a more substantial one, the decision is entirely yours.
 With LiteAPI, there are no hidden fees or complicated calculations—just clear, transparent earnings based on the margin you define.
 We pay out commissions on confirmed bookings every week.

 Booking Confirmation